Etrium-Codes/Flare/README.md

 Flare is the perfect starting point for companies looking to create highly tailored web solutions.
 Whether you're setting up a complex enterprise website or a simple forum, Flare provides the tools and flexibility you need to succeed.

+## Branches

+Flare follows a branching strategy to manage code changes and releases effectively:

+- **main**: The `main` branch contains production-ready code.
+This branch always reflects the latest stable release.
+- **dev**: The `dev` branch serves as the integration branch for ongoing development work.
+Feature branches are merged into `dev` once they are stable.
+- **feature branches**: Individual features or fixes are developed in separate branches (e.g., `feature/login-system`, `fix/database-connection`).
+Once a feature is complete and tested, it is merged into `dev`.
+- **release branches**: When preparing for a new release, a release branch may be created from `dev`.
+This branch is used to finalize the release and address any last-minute issues before merging into `main`.
+- **hotfix branches**: In the event of critical bugs or issues in the production environment, a hotfix branch may be created from `main`.
+Once the hotfix is applied and tested, it is merged into both `main` and `dev`.

+Please ensure you are familiar with this branching strategy when contributing to Flare.
+For more information on our contribution process, please refer to our [Contribution Guidelines](link_to_contributing).

 ## Installation

 To install Flare, follow these simple steps: